 - An openness to encounter, explore, and reflect on different communication styles and collaboration techniques

 - A stable internet connection and a quiet work environment

 To find out if your English skills are sufficient to follow the course, feel free to watch the following course teaser video.

-Please also familiarize yourself with our general requirements and our Program Regulations and Code of Conduct (PDF).
+Please also familiarize yourself with our further technical and general requirements and our Program Regulations and Code of Conduct (PDF).

 Any Questions?
 Send an email to email@example.com.